|Important Items in this Area|

 Don’t get too close, however, as Geralt will explain the centipede’s penchant for sensing critters moving on the surface, and they’re not above attacking man-sized prey, as you’ve already discovered.
 Despite this, Count Beledal wants to see the beasties, so you’ll have to scout out a safe vantage point for him.
 Head to the southern-most of the three search areas, keeping your distance from the Monster Nest and climbing a hill overlooking the nests below.
 Once at the edge of the hill, use your Witcher Senses to find a point of interest you can examine, which will cause Geralt to summon Count Beledal to the location.

-Unfortunately, the noble still isn't pleased, as some mounds of dirt are, admittedly, not terribly exciting.
+Unfortunately, the noble still isn’t pleased, as some mounds of dirt are, admittedly, not terribly exciting.
 You now have two options: toss a bomb down on the nests below (we used Grapeshot), or you can climb down the hill and blast the nests with Aard.
-In the latter case, the nests will be preserved for you to destroy later, just be sure to get some distance after casting Aard to avoid the centipedes that angrily surface.
+In the latter case, just be sure to get some distance after casting Aard to avoid the centipedes that angrily surface.

 After Count Beledal gets what he wants out of the centipedes he’ll ask you for one final boon.
 The next native Toussaint critters he wants you to pester are peacocks, and when Geralt informs him that they’re not likely to display their plumes - mating season being over and all - he’ll ask you to use magic on the birds to achieve this end.